AyoCodess/API-for-personal-projects/ReadMe.md

 This project was originally built for my other personal project which consumes this API: https://student-database-ayocodes.netlify.app/

-An original API suddenly stopped working so I decided to create my own API for some of my personal projects going forward.
+The original third-party API suddenly stopped working so I decided to create my own API for some of my personal projects going forward.

 **Note:** The date property in an user account object is purposefully in ISO 8601 format.